FelipeSSac/yugioh-cards/README.md

 ### Preview the project [here](yugioh-cards.vercel.app)

-Simple React application using Yu-Gi-Oh's API to train 3D handling, dinamic position and animation properties, you can check it out by clicking on every card on screen.
+Simple React application using Yu-Gi-Oh's API to practice 3D handling, dinamic position and animation properties, you can check it out by clicking on every card on screen.

  ## 🔨 Project Architecture